VHS: Competition with Betamax

 Sony's Betamax competed with VHS throughout the late 1970s and into the 1980s (see Videotape format war).
 Betamax's major advantages were its smaller cassette size, theoretical higher video quality, and earlier availability, but its shorter recording time proved to be a major shortcoming.

 Originally, Beta I machines using the NTSC television standard were able to record one hour of programming at their standard tape speed of 1.5 inches per second (ips).
 The first VHS machines could record for two hours, due to both a slightly slower tape speed (1.31 ips) and significantly longer tape.
-Betamax's smaller-sized cassette limited the size of the reel of tape, and could not compete with VHS's two-hour capability by extending the tape length.
+Betamax's smaller cassette limited the size of the reel of tape, and could not compete with VHS's two-hour capability by extending the tape length.
 Instead, Sony had to slow the tape down to 0.787 ips (Beta II) in order to achieve two hours of recording in the same cassette size.
-Sony eventually created a Beta III speed at 0.524 ips, which allowed NTSC Betamax to break the two-hour limit, but by then VHS had already won the format battle.
+Sony eventually created a Beta III speed of 0.524 ips, which allowed NTSC Betamax to break the two-hour limit, but by then VHS had already won the format battle.

 Additionally, VHS had a "far less complex tape transport mechanism" than Betamax, and VHS machines were faster at rewinding and fast-forwarding than their Sony counterparts.

+VHS eventually won the war, gaining 60% of the North American market by 1980.

 Initial releases of VHS-based devices

-The first VCR to use VHS was the Victor HR-3300 and was introduced by the president of JVC in Japan on September 9, 1976.
-JVC started selling the HR-3300 in Akihabara, Tokyo, Japan on October 31, 1976.
-Region-specific versions of the JVC HR-3300 were also distributed later on, such as the HR-3300U in the United States, and HR-3300EK in the United Kingdom.
-The United States received its first VHS-based VCR – the RCA VBT200 on August 23, 1977.
+The first VCR to use VHS was the Victor HR-3300, and was introduced by the president of JVC in Japan on September 9, 1976.
+JVC started selling the HR-3300 in Akihabara, Tokyo, Japan, on October 31, 1976.
+Region-specific versions of the JVC HR-3300 were also distributed later on, such as the HR-3300U in the United States, and the HR-3300EK in the United Kingdom.
+The United States received its first VHS-based VCR, the RCA VBT200, on August 23, 1977.
 The RCA unit was designed by Matsushita and was the first VHS-based VCR manufactured by a company other than JVC.
 It was also capable of recording four hours in LP (long play) mode.
 The UK received its first VHS-based VCR, the Victor HR-3300EK, in 1978.

 Quasar and General Electric followed-up with VHS-based VCRs – all designed by Matsushita.
 By 1999, Matsushita alone produced just over half of all Japanese VCRs.
-TV VCR combos, combining a TV set with a VHS mechanism were also once available for purchase.
+TV/VCR combos, combining a TV set with a VHS mechanism, were also once available for purchase.
 Combo units containing both a VHS mechanism and a DVD player were introduced in the late 1990s, and at least one combo unit, the Panasonic DMP-BD70V, included a Blu-ray player.

 Technical details

+VHS has been standardized in IEC 60774–1.